Skip to content

 After treatment

-Make changes – This period can be unsettling and lead to big changes, such as making lifestyle or dietary adjustments, choosing a new career or
+Make changes – This period can be unsettling and lead to big life changes, such as choosing a new career, reassessing relationships, improving eating habits or starting a new exercise program.

 For more information, download our ‘Living Well After Cancer’ booklet, or call Cancer Council 13 11 20 for a free copy.

 Like many adults, children may find it hard to understand why things simply can’t go back to the way they were before the cancer.
-They’ve had to deal with changes while their parent or other loved one was sick, and now they probably want to get back to normal.
+They’ve had to deal with changes while their parent or other family member was sick, and now they probably want to get back to normal.
 Your kids may:

 Expect the person who had cancer to bounce back – Often children don’t understand that fatigue can continue after cancer treatment is over.
 This can lead to disappointment and frustration.